-Many synthetic base layers are highly breathable.
 Breathability is about how well a fabric allows water vapour to pass from the inside (next to your skin) to the outside (your next layer or the air outside).
 However, as polyester and nylon fibres don’t absorb moisture, synthetic base layers will vary quite a lot in their breathability depending on the fabric’s weight and structure.

 For instance, our Vayper range uses a lightweight mesh knit which creates lots of tiny holes for excess body heat and moisture to escape.
 Our Koulin range follows a similar principle with mesh panels under the arms and across the back.
 As a general rule for synthetic base layers: the more light you can see through, the more breathable it will be.

 Merino wool base layers are naturally breathable, insulating and odour-resistant.
-They also have some seriously cool properties which will keep you comfortable and the right temperature in a broad range of conditions.
+They also have some seriously cool properties which will keep you comfortable and at the right temperature in a broad range of conditions.

 Merino wool is much finer than other wool fibres.
-To qualify as ‘Merino’, the wool fibres have to be less than 24 microns in diameter (around 1/10th of the width of human hair).
+To qualify as ‘Merino’, the wool fibres have to be less than 24 microns in diameter (around 1/10th of the width of a human hair).
 Our pure merino Kepler range is 17.2 microns.
-The weight of fabric is measured in grams per square metre (gsm) – this is a good guide for how warm the base layer is.
+The weight of the fabric is measured in grams per square metre (gsm) – this is a good guide for how warm the base layer is.

 Merino wool is a living fibre that adapts to your environment and body temperature.
 All natural fibres can absorb and desorb moisture but wool is extremely good at it.